laneystrange/comp3410-pa2/README.md

 Initally, as mentioned in the instructions, debugme.asm failed to assemble.
-In total I made six changes to debugme.asm to ensure that the program both assembles and functions properly.
+In total, I made six changes to debugme.asm to ensure that the program both assembles and functions properly.

 1. The 'welcome' string was incorrectly loaded into the syscall call register, $v0.
 I changed this to correctly load into the argument register, $a0.
 2. There was a jump to a function label called 'writeint' which did not exist.
 I created it, along with its function, such that it would print an integer then return.